 - 1. Go to the Hive service. - 2.
-If you have a secure cluster, change the Hive Delegation Token Store implementation.
+If you have a secure cluster, enable the Hive token store.
 Non-secure clusters can skip this step.

 If more than one role group applies to this configuration, edit the value for the appropriate role group.
 See Modifying Configuration Properties Using Cloudera Manager.